tarakbluru/TeZ/README.md

 clicking the 'TM' Button again.

 Difference between Sqoff in main window and 0% exposure in partial square off
-  i.
-When sqoff in main window is clicked, waiting orders are cancelled.
-	where as partial square off with 0% is clicked, waiting orders are not cancelled.
+  1. When sqoff in main window is clicked, waiting orders are cancelled. where as partial square off with 0% is clicked, waiting orders are not cancelled.

-	ii.
-When sqoff in main window is clicked, only N or BN (based on radio button selection) is squared off but not Both.
+	2. When sqoff in main window is clicked, only N or BN (based on radio button selection) is squared off but not Both.

-	iii.
-Auto square off at specified time would square off both N and BN.
+	3. Auto square off at specified time would square off both N and BN.

 Behaviour of Auto in strike and expiry date selection in config file

-	i.
-When Auto is selected, Nearest expiry date is chosen.
-On 0DTE,  next expiry is chosen. ii.
-When strike offset configuration is Auto,  Except on 1DTE, strikes are at ATM.
+	1. When Auto is selected, Nearest expiry date is chosen.
+On 0DTE,  next expiry is chosen.
+	2. When strike offset configuration is Auto,  Except on 1DTE, strikes are at ATM.
 	On 1DTE, ITM by one strike is selelected.
 Objective for this is to avoid theta decay.

   However, User can overridde by making config Manual and also specifying the offset in the